yeswecan/Playerok_rewrite/AIDocs/playlist_element_action_editor_spec.md

-# Specification: Playerok - Playlist Element Action Editor Component
+# Specification: Playerok - Action Editor Component for Playlist Editor

 **1. Goal:**
 Provide an inline editor experience within a larger application context (e.g., a playlist track) for creating and managing "Action Words".
 These words represent specific events or actions (incoming triggers, outgoing commands, scheduled events) associated with the track.
+They reflect the name of the MQTT topic the Playerok will either broadcast or react to.
 The component facilitates typing a word, converting it into a distinct visual element (`ActionNode`), selecting suggestions, and configuring an associated "qualifier".

 **2. Component Hierarchy:**
 *   **`TextEditorPage` (`frontend/src/pages/test_TextEditorPage.jsx`):**